The Best Deer-Resistant Plants and Flowers for Your Garden

 SIGNET MARIGOLD

 All varieties of marigolds are a turnoff for deer because of their strong, pungent scent.
-However, the flowers of signet marigolds have a lighter, pleasant citrusy smell and a lemony flavor that makes them popular for culinary use.
-‘Lemon Gem’ is one of the best-tasting varieties and features bright yellow petals around a darker yellow center.
+However, signet marigolds (pictured) have a lighter citrusy smell and flavor, making them popular for culinary use.

 Zones: 9-10, grown as an annual elsewhere